Health and Physical Education (HPE): Ages Nine to Twelve

 • active games across the curriculum e.g., interpretive reading, grammar games.

-• practising ball handling skills e.g., catching, dribbling, striking, bouncing.
+• practising ball handling and object-control skills e.g., catching, dribbling, striking, throwing, striking and bouncing

-• practising ball and team games regularly (e.g., handball, softball, netball, soccer, badminton, table tennis, cricket, tennis, volleyball, squash) in two/three 30 minute sessions a week or once a week at a 1-1½ hour sport session
+• practising ball and team games regularly (e.g., handball, softball, netball, soccer, badminton, table tennis, cricket, tennis, volleyball, squash) in dedicated sport sessions

-• discussions, activities and exercises on the meaning of fair play
+• discussions, activities and exercises on the meaning of fair and inclusive play

 Resources include: